mongodb/specifications/source/crud/crud.rst

 Changes
 =======

-* 2016-08-17: Removed modifiers from FindOptions and added in all options.
+* 2017-01-09: Removed modifiers from FindOptions and added in all options.
-* 2016-08-17: Changed the value type of FindOptions.skip and FindOptions.limit to Int64 with a note related to calculating batchSize for opcode writes.
+* 2017-01-09: Changed the value type of FindOptions.skip and FindOptions.limit to Int64 with a note related to calculating batchSize for opcode writes.
-* 2016-08-17: Reworded description of how default values are handled and when to send certain options.
+* 2017-01-09: Reworded description of how default values are handled and when to send certain options.
-* 2016-08-17: Included collation option in the bulk write models and removed it from bulk write.
+* 2016-09-23: Included collation option in the bulk write models.
 * 2016-08-05: Added in collation option.
 * 2015-11-05: Typos in comments about bypassDocumentValidation
 * 2015-10-16: Added maxAwaitTimeMS to FindOptions.